rust-lang/cargo/src/doc/src/reference/specifying-dependencies.md

 the most recent commit of every pull request as shown, but other git hosts often provide something equivalent, possibly under a different naming scheme.

+Once a `git` dependency has been added, Cargo will lock that dependency to the latest commit at the time.
+New commits will not be pulled down automatically once the lock is in place.
+However, they can be pulled down manually with `cargo update`.

+See [Git Authentication] for help with git authentication for private repos.

 > **Note**: Neither the `git` key nor the `path` key changes the meaning of the
 > `version` key: the `version` key always implies that the package is available
 > in a registry. `version`, `git`, and `path` keys are considered [separate